joshellington/tally/README.md

 Setup for Serverless Framework and AWS Lambda.
 Only requires a single S3 bucket.

-## Frontend
+## Browser

-Current working demo is in `frontend/demo/`.
-Recommend firing up [localtunnel.me](https://theboroer.github.io/localtunnel-www/) or something similar for easy testing.
+Current working demo is in `browser/`.
+To start the demo: `npm run dev`

+Recommend firing up [localtunnel.me](https://theboroer.github.io/localtunnel-www/) or something similar for easy testing across devices.

 *Note, currently pointed to my personal Lambda stack*